Brushy Mountain State Penitentiary

+Beginning in 2018, the site has been transformed into a tourist destination, offering tours, events, concerts, and foot races along with a restaurant and distillery.

 History

 Brushy Mountain State Penitentiary opened in 1896 in the aftermath of the Coal Creek War, an 1891 lockout of coal miners that took place in Coal Creek and Briceville, Tennessee, after miners protested the use of unpaid convict leasing in the mines.
-This labor conflict was eventually resolved in favor of the coal miners, with a bill passing the Tennessee state legislature to abolish the convict labor system, to be replaced by the Brushy Mountain Mine and Prison.
+This labor conflict resulted in a bill passed by the Tennessee state legislature to abolish the convict labor system.
+In response the state constructed the Brushy Mountain Mine and Prison.
 The mountainous, secure site was located with the help of consulting geologists, and Brushy Mountain convicts built a railroad spur, worked the coal mines on site, operated coke ovens, or farmed.
 At the end of all the state's convict lease arrangements on January 1, 1896, some 210 of those prisoners became the first inmates of Brushy Mountain.

 The original prison was a wooden structure also built by prisoner labor.
 It was replaced in the 1920s with a castle-like building constructed from stone mined by prisoners from a quarry on the property.
-As of 2008 Brushy Mountain was the oldest operating prison in Tennessee.

 The prison is nearly encircled by rugged wooded terrain in a remote section of the Cumberland Plateau, adjacent to Frozen Head State Park and Natural Area.
 Escape attempts were infrequent and almost always unsuccessful.
 Perhaps the best-known escape attempt occurred on June 10, 1977, when James Earl Ray, the assassin of Martin Luther King Jr., escaped with six other inmates by climbing over a fence.
 Ray was captured less than 58 hours later in rugged mountain terrain 81/2 miles from the prison.